+Modeling the effect of a time delay from cannabis use to testing pupil light response

-The effects of the testing delay after cannabis consumption may impact the results of the previous analyses, so we examined the distribution of this testing delay and modelled its effects the mean trajectories of smokers at delay times of 60, 65, and 70 minutes from cannabis consumption.
-The distribution of the testing delay is show in Figure 4.
+The effects of testing delay after cannabis consumption may impact the results of the previous analyses, so we examined the distribution of this testing delay and modelled its effects.
+The distribution of the testing delay is shown in Figure 4A.
 The testing delay ranged from 53 to 84 minutes with a mean of 62.22 minutes (sd = 5.57).
-Figure 5 depicts the average trajectory of non-smoker and smokers with a 60-, 65-, and 70-minute delay in testing.
-As shown in the figure, the initial pupil constriction after the start of the light test is reduced in smokers with less delay in testing and reaches constriction similar to non-smoker with a longer delay in testing.
-However, the slope of the rebound dilation is still shallower in smokers with any of test delay compared to non-smokers.
+Figure 4B depicts the average trajectory of no use participants and cannabis use participants with a 60-, 65-, and 70-minute delay in testing.
+As shown in the figure, the initial pupil constriction after the start of the light test is reduced in the recent cannabis use group with less delay in testing and reaches constriction similar to the no-use group with a longer delay in testing.
+However, the slope of the rebound dilation is still shallower in the recent cannabis use group with any test delay compared to the no use group.